puniverse/capsule/README.md

 The application ID is used to find the capsule's application cache, where the capsule's contents will be extracted if necessary.
 If the manifest has an `Application-Name`, it will be the application's ID, combined with the `Application-Version` attribute, if found.
 If there is no `Application-Name` attribute, and a `pom.xml` file is found in the jar's root, the ID will be formed by joining the POM's groupId, ArtifactId, and version properties.
 If there is no pom file, the `Application-Class` attribute will serve as the application name.

+The application's ID can be overriden by the `capsule.app.id` system property, if defined when launching the capsule, as in `java -Dcapsule.app.id=my_old_app -jar app.jar`

 ### Java Version

 By default, the application will run using the same JVM used to run the capsule itself, i.e., the JVM used to run `java -jar app.jar`.
 If the `Min-Java-Version` attribute is specified in the manifest (e.g. 1.7.0_50 or 1.8.0), it will be used to test the JVM's version.
 If the JVM is not of the required version, an exception will be throw, and the app will not run.